biopython/biopython.github.io/wiki/GitUsage.md

 ```

 It creates a new directory "biopython" with a local copy of the official
 branch.
-It also sets the "origin" to the github copy This is the
+It also sets the "origin" to the GitHub copy This is the
 recommended way (at least for the beginning) as it minimizes the risk of
-accidentally pushing changes to the official github branch.
+accidentally pushing changes to the official GitHub branch.

 Alternatively, if you already have a working git repo (containing your
 branch and your own changes), you can add a link to the official branch